gikenye/md1/README.md

-# MaybeDoubler 🎰
+# Doubledown 🎰

 A decentralized gambling game where players can double their stake or lose half - built with Next.js frontend and Solidity smart contracts.

 ## 🎮 Game Concept

-MaybeDoubler is a simple yet thrilling 50/50 gambling game:
+Doubledown is a simple yet thrilling 50/50 gambling game:
 - **Win**: Double your stake (2x payout)
 - **Lose**: Get half your stake back (0.5x payout)
 - Powered by Chainlink VRF for provably fair randomness